corda/corda-docs-portal/content/en/platform/corda/4.10/community/app-upgrade-notes.md

 used as an `AbstractParty` but has an actual value that is one of `Party` or `AnonymousParty`.
 These subclasses implement `Destination`, while the superclass does not.
 Kotlin must pick a type for the variable, and so chooses the most specific ancestor of both `AbstractParty` and `Destination`.
 This is `Any`, which is not a valid type for use as an `AbstractParty` later.
-For more information on `Destination`, see the [Changelog](https://docs.corda.net/docs/corda-os/4.4/changelog.html) for Platform Version 5, or the KDocs for the interface
+For more information on `Destination`, see the KDocs for the interface [here](../../../../api-ref/api-ref-corda-4.html#corda-community-edition-4x-api-reference).
-[here](../../../../api-ref/api-ref-corda-4.html#corda-community-edition-4x-api-reference).

 Note that this is a Kotlin-specific issue.
 Java can instead choose `? extends AbstractParty & Destination` here, which can later be used